rust-lang/rfcs/text/0000-sized-hierarchy.md

    This is the only viable option, but this would complicate changing `size_of_val`'s existing `?Sized` bound:

-   Without `Pointee`, `?Sized` would be equivalent to `const DynSized` until extern types are stabilised (e.g. a `?Sized` bound would accept exactly the same types as a `const DynSized` bound, but after extern types are introduced, `?Sized` bounds would accept extern types and `const DynSized` bounds would not). extern types would need to be introduced over an edition and all existing `?Sized` bounds rewritten to `?Sized + const DynSized`.
+   Without `Pointee`, `?Sized` would be equivalent to `const ValueSized` until extern types are stabilised (e.g. a `?Sized` bound would accept exactly the same types as a `const ValueSized` bound, but after extern types are introduced, `?Sized` bounds would accept extern types and `const ValueSized` bounds would not). extern types would need to be introduced over an edition and all existing `?Sized` bounds rewritten to `?Sized + const ValueSized`.
 This is the same mechanism described in [rfcs#3396][rfc_extern_types_v2] to introduce its `MetaSized` trait.

 ## Why use const traits?